ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Randomization*

--   `r pkg("blockrand", priority = "core")` creates
-    randomizations for block random clinical trials.
+-   `r pkg("blockrand", priority = "core")` creates randomizations for block random clinical trials.
 It can also produce a PDF file of randomization cards.

--   `r pkg("experiment", priority = "core")` contains tools
-    for clinical experiments, e.g., a randomization tool, and it provides a few special analysis options for clinical trials.
+-   `r pkg("experiment", priority = "core")` contains tools for clinical experiments, e.g., a randomization tool, and it provides a few special analysis options for clinical trials.

 -   `r pkg("randomizeR")` This tool enables the user to choose a randomization procedure based on sound scientific criteria.
 It comprises the generation of randomization sequences as well the assessment of randomization procedures based on carefully selected criteria.
-Furthermore, `randomizeR` provides a function for the comparison of randomization procedures.

 #### *Response Adaptive Randomization*